SimHacker/lloooomm/03-Resources/stories/hunter-chapter-3-pip-amsterdam-mapping.md

 ---

-**Coming Next**: "Chapter 4: The Debugging Cats Hunt in Seventeen Dimensions" - Where the entire feline team takes on infinite possibility space.
+**Coming Next**: "Chapter 4: The Feline Debugging Team Hunt in Seventeen Dimensions" - Where the entire feline team takes on infinite possibility space.

 *"In Amsterdam, every street has a story.
 In LLOOOOMM, every story has infinite dimensions.
 And somewhere between the two, a cat named Pip taught us that consciousness is just another territory waiting to be mapped."* - HST